Prince-Aslan/Hosipital-Database-Design/README.md

 # Hospital Database Project
 Welcome to the Hospital Database Project!
 This project focuses on SQL and database fundamentals through hands-on experience creating a database structure for a hypothetical hospital.
-You’ll model a database using an ERD and bring it to life by creating tables and defining relationships.
-This README provides a clear guide to the project's structure, requirements, and submission process.
+I modelled a database using an ERD and then brought it to life by creating tables and defining relationships.
+This README provides a clear guide to the project's structure, requirements, process.

 ## Project Overview
-The goal of this project is to gain practical experience with SQL and database concepts by:
+The goal of this project was to practice SQL and database concepts by:

 1. Understanding the applications of SQL, especially for web development.
 2. Learning about essential database components: tables, columns, data types, and primary/foreign keys.